-- Ready for College: Innovative high schools are characterized by the pervasive, transparent, and consistent understanding that the school exists for the purpose of preparing all students for college and work.
-They maintain a common set of high standards for every student to overcome the harmful consequences of tracking and sorting. - Powerful Teaching and Learning: Innovative high schools are characterized by the presence of commonly held standards for high quality instructional practice.
-Teachers in these schools design rigorous instruction that ensures the development of critical thinking, application, and problem-solving skills often neglected in traditional settings.

-- Personalization: Staff in innovative high schools understand that knowing students well is an essential condition of helping them achieve academically.
-These high schools ensure adults leverage knowledge of students to improve student learning. - Redefined Professionalism: The responsibility to the shared vision of innovative high schools is evident in the collaborative, creative, and leadership roles of all adult staff in the schools.
-The staffs of these schools take responsibility for the success of every student, hold themselves accountable to their colleagues, and are reflective about their roles. - Purposeful Design: Innovative high schools are designed to create the conditions that ensure these four design principles: ready for college, powerful teaching and learning, personalization, and redefined professionalism.
-The organization of time, space, and the allocation of resources ensures that these best practices become common practice.
+- Ready for College: Innovative high schools are characterized by the pervasive, transparent, and consistent understanding that the school exists to prepare all students for college and work.
+They maintain a common set of high standards for every student to overcome the harmful consequences of tracking and sorting. - Powerful Teaching and Learning: Innovative high schools are characterized by commonly held standards for high-quality instructional practice.
+Teachers in these schools design rigorous instruction that ensures the development of critical thinking, application, and problem-solving skills often neglected in traditional settings. - Personalization: Staff in innovative high schools understand that knowing students well is essential to help them achieve academically.
+These high schools ensure adults leverage the knowledge of students to improve student learning. - Redefined Professionalism: The responsibility to the shared vision of innovative high schools is evident in the collaborative, creative, and leadership roles of all adult staff in the schools.
+The staff of these schools take responsibility for every student's success, hold themselves accountable to their colleagues, and reflect on their roles. - Purposeful Design: Innovative high schools are designed to create the conditions that ensure these four design principles: ready for college, powerful teaching and learning, personalization, and redefined professionalism.
+The organization of time, space, and resource allocation ensures that these best practices become standard practice.

-• Early College of Health and Sciences Faculty and Staff
+Early College of Health and Sciences Faculty and Staff